 A way for each of you to be clear on each other’s dreams is for each of you to create vision boards.
-Collect and post pictures of the lives you want to live, the goals you want to achieve, and the person you want to be.
-Your vision boards can be of the old paper and glue variety and you can add a newer, more modern version.
+Collect and post pictures of the lives you want to live, the goals you want to achieve, and the leader you want to be.

 The successful male duos on our green and blue sphere know where each dollar comes from and where each dollar goes.
 They never ask, “Where the f*ck did all my money go?”
 They’re crystal clear on how, when and where they spend their money.
 They understand that the physics of money says they cannot spend more than they earn.

-They have a budget like this and use amazing tools like this to stick to their budget like Kerri Strug sticks landings.
-They understand what Soren Kierkegaard meant when he said, “Anxiety is the dizziness of freedom” and that a budget is not restrictive but liberating.
+They have budgets and use tools to stick to their budget like Kerri Strug sticks landings.
+They understand what Soren Kierkegaard meant when he said, “Anxiety is the dizziness of freedom,” and that a budget is not restrictive but liberating.

-Power couples understand that “to whom much us given much is expected.”
-They know the causes and initiatives that are important to them and they donate their time and money accordingly.
+Power couples understand that “to whom much is given much is expected.”
+They know the causes and initiatives that are important to them, and they donate their time and money accordingly.

 Like Oprah said, “And [giving is] not just about writing a check.
 It’s being able to touch somebody’s life.”
 The better they do the better they can give back.

 7. The power couple is often the hot couple